 These performance benchmarks only include stations that we have represented for more than one year so that the numbers aren’t artificially high because of strong growth in markets that we just began representing.
-We also take out any increase in revenue in a current market that has added a new signal or sold a signal that had a significant impact on revenue.
+We also take out any station that has added a new signal or sold a signal that had a significant impact on revenue.

 Overcoming Obstacles to Growth

 Market Enginuity began representing KCRW in January 2011 and implemented changes that led to 7.8% growth in the first 12 months: hiring a new manager, recruiting three corporate sponsorship representatives, and enacting our Performance Management System.
 Corporate sponsorship revenue has grown each subsequent year in spite of market broadcast revenue declines, significant competition from another NPR station, and sharp declines in national revenue.
 Calendar 2015 annual revenue was $3.0 million above when we began representation.

 Fundamental Focus Steers Growth